How much will be paid

 - culverts and other road and track side drainage

-The specification needs to meet the FC’s construction, design and management (CDM) regulations for forest roads and tracks.
-Further information about the CDM regulations is available in Operations Note 25.
+The specification needs to meet national legislation, following the construction, design and management (CDM) regulations for forest roads and tracks.
+Further information about the CDM regulations is available in the Forestry Commission’s Operations Note 25.

 Agreement holders will need to keep the following records and supply them on request: